Vicber06/Vicber06.github.io/README.md

 # Description
 This is my School coding projeckt were i was instucted to make a personal portfolio using html and css

-# Code inspoasjons
+# Code inspirasjon
 Here are some sites or people who helped me with coding
 1. https://www.codingninjas.com/studio/library/image-hover-effects-in-css

    This helped me figure how to make hover effects for imgs
    ```html
    <!DOCTYPE html>
    <html lang="en">